scovit/dade/axel/README.md

 Folder of original Axel code
 ============================

-This folder is going to be merged with Vittore's one in order to obtain the final code.
+This folder contains some tools given to me by axel, some of them has been used as an inspiration for my tools, some of them may be useful.